posit-dev/bcorp-report/pbc-report.typ

 Additional languages typically used in package development are supported via existing third party extensions.
 These don't make use of the full Positron data science experience including an interactive console, plots, and similar.
 Some examples include Rust, Javascript/Typescript, C/C++, or Lua.

 #colbreak()
-Positron™ is licensed under the #link("https://github.com/posit-dev/positron?tab=License-1-ov-file#readme")[Elastic License 2.0], a source-available license. #link("https://positron.posit.co/licensing.html")[Read more] about what this license means and our decision to use it.
+Positron is licensed under the #link("https://github.com/posit-dev/positron?tab=License-1-ov-file#readme")[Elastic License 2.0], a source-available license. #link("https://positron.posit.co/licensing.html")[Read more] about what this license means and our decision to use it.

 Positron is built specifically for data science, not as a general-purpose editor like VS Code.